Democrats, Trump officials clash over coronavirus response

 "And when you see voices on our side pushing back on outrageous and irresponsible rhetoric on the other side, I think that's important, and I think it's justified," he said.

-Trump on Friday called criticism of his administration's response Democrats' "new hoax" during a Friday rally in South Carolina, drawing fierce pushback from Democrats.
+Trump called criticism of his administration's response the Democrats' "new hoax" during a rally Friday in South Carolina, drawing fierce pushback from Democrats.

-Speaking with ABC's "This Week" on Sunday, Sen. Bernie Sanders, I-Vt., blasted Trump for rallying supporters in South Carolina as his administration is faced with the coronavirus crisis.
+Speaking Sunday on ABC's "This Week," Sen. Bernie Sanders, I-Vt., blasted Trump for rallying supporters in South Carolina as his administration is faced with the coronavirus crisis.

 "In the midst of this coronavirus, a real threat to our country and the world, all over the world, governments are trying to figure out how they can deal with this crisis, you know where Donald Trump was the other day?
-He was in South Carolina trying to undermine the Democratic primary," Sanders, a leading Democratic presidential candidate, said.
+He was in South Carolina trying to undermine the Democratic primary," said Sanders, a leading Democratic presidential candidate.

-"How pathetic it is that in the midst of an international healthcare crisis, you got a president running into South Carolina trying to steal some media attention away from Democrats," he added.
+"How pathetic it is that in the midst of an international health care crisis, you've got a president running into South Carolina trying to steal some media attention away from Democrats?" he added.

 Former Vice President Joe Biden also blasted Trump's handling of the outbreak.

-"This is not a Democratic hoax," Biden told "This Week."
+"This is not a Democratic hoax," Biden said on "This Week."
 "This is incompetence on the part of the president of the United States at the expense of the country and the world."

-Secretary of Health and Human Services Alex Azar, speaking on multiple Sunday programs, defended the president's remarks and the administration's response.
+Health and Human Services Secretary Alex Azar, speaking on multiple Sunday programs, defended the president's remarks and the administration's response.

-Trump's "talking about the partisan sniping that we're seeing," Azar told "This Week."
-'And that's just — it's unnecessary.
+Trump is "talking about the partisan sniping that we're seeing," Azar told "This Week."
+"And that's just — it's unnecessary.
 We don't need to have this made a political issue.
 We're in a public health crisis here.
 We need to all be banding together."

 He said the CDC has developed a lab test for the virus "with historic speed," adding that the administration "granted emergency use authorization to it at FDA."